 Seeking to explore all facets of crisis, plus the potential connections that might exist between and across them, the HRC encourages contributions from researchers working in all disciplinary and interdisciplinary fields, historical eras and geographical contexts, as well as those offering issue, topic, and case-study based approaches to the theme of ‘crisis’.
 Key questions might include: How are we today to understand intellectual, ethical, moral, and epistemological crises?
 What qualifies (or quantifies) as a crisis?
 What is the artistic, cultural, political, social, or psychological expediency of crisis?
 How does ‘crisis’ relate to ideas and practices of ‘criticism’ and ‘critique’?
 What, if anything, differentiates our current experience from prior experiences of crisis?
 How can disciplinary debates inform political change, or vice versa?
 Is there any potential for the humanities to have an impact on public conceptions of crisis?
 What is at stake when a researcher undertakes to examine crisis, and what ethical and other responsibilities does the researcher have in conducting this work?
 Are we really in a new age of crisis – and, if so, how so?

-Applications for the 2019 HRC Visiting Fellowship Scheme will open on Wednesday 21 February 2018.
+Applications for the 2019 HRC Visiting Fellowship Scheme are now open.